-- You have overpaid because the agency is good at estimating and considering the risk of the unknown, so they could keep the quality at a good level and still made a lot of money on that.
+- You have overpaid because the agency is good at estimating and considering the unknown risk, so they could keep the quality at a good level and still make a lot of money on that.

 - You have underpaid, and although the project will be delivered in full within the budget/time, you will have to pay a lot for fixing the quality later on.

 Sometimes, the result is a mix of the above.
-Fixed price, fixed scope projects are rarely win-win situations.
+Fixed price and fixed scope projects are rarely win-win situations.

 The only true wisdom is in knowing you know nothing

 Last but not least, having a fixed scope means that we think that we know what our users need and want.
 In reality, we will be plain wrong in at least half of the cases.
 Statistics show that only around 20% of a product’s functionalities are used always or often, another 16% are used sometimes, 19% are used occasionally, and as much as 45% are never used.